obscrivn/timeseriesbook/_sources/features.md

 > Input variable = feature

 - We do not have input and output features in time series.
 Instead, we must choose the variable to be predicted and use feature engineering to construct input variables.
-- Time series ususally has one column - date-time attribute
+- Time series usually has one column - date-time attribute

 **Types of Features**
    - Date Time Features